Hampton Court Palace

 A palace of two halves - Henry VIII wasn’t the only monarch to leave his mark on Hampton Court.
 William III and Mary II commissioned Christopher Wren to transform the palace in the elegant baroque fashion.
 However, Wren’s grand designs were never completed leaving a palace of two halves; one Tudor, one baroque.
 Explore the opulent King’s and Queen’s ceremonial State Apartments and wander through the comparative intimacy of the Georgian Rooms.

 The gardens - relax in over 60 acres of beautiful gardens, which run down to the River Thames.
-Featuring sparkling fountains, the beautifully restored 18th century Privy Gardens and the magnificent Maze.
-There is plenty of space to picnic on the Tiltyard gardens and don’t forget to visit the oldest and largest grape vine in the world at over 229 years young!
+Featuring sparkling fountains, the beautifully restored 18th century Privy Garden and the magnificent maze.
+There is plenty of space to picnic on the Tiltyard walls and don’t forget to visit the oldest and largest grape vine in the world at over 240 years young!

 Bringing history to life - every day the history and enchanting stories of Hampton Court Palace are brought to life by their costumed guides.